danshome/zapier-integration/README.md

 This integration contains the following triggers, actions, and searches:

+:warning: **VERY IMPORTANT** :warning: - All Triggers flagged with **INTERNAL API** are disabled by default.
+Read [DESCLAIMER](https://github.com/danshome/zapier-integration/DISCLAIMER.md) for important information before using any of the triggers, actions, and searches flagged as **INTERNAL API**.

+**:warning: IRREPERABLE CORRUPTION OF YOUR INNOVINT DATA IS POSSIBLE IF YOU USE INTERNAL APIs. :warning:**

 - **Triggers for Dropdown Fields**

   - [ ] List Analysis Types